pupil-labs/pupil-docs/src/invisible/how-tos/integrate-with-the-real-time-api/build-matlab-experiment.md

 You can use any library that you want to present your stimulus or even [run the wrapper alone](#can-i-run-the-wrapper-alone?).
 However, if you plan on running the current demo to its full extent, you will need to install [Psychtoolbox](http://www.psychtoolbox.org/download.html) and ensure it runs before continuing.

-[Psychtoolbox](http://www.psychtoolbox.org/) is a free set of MATLAB and GNU Octave functions for vision and neuroscience research, which makes it easy to synthesize and show accurately controlled visual and auditory stimuli and interact with the observer.
+[Psychtoolbox](http://www.psychtoolbox.org/) is a free set of MATLAB and GNU Octave functions for vision and neuroscience research, which makes it easy to show accurately controlled visual stimuli on-screen.
 You can learn more about it [here](http://www.psychtoolbox.org/).

 All images used in the demo are from [Unsplash](https://unsplash.com/), but we do not include the photos in the demo files.
 Therefore, you will need internet access so MATLAB can read them from the web.